hashicorp/consul/README.md

 * Has support for the CH class: `version.bind` and friends (middleware/chaos).
 * Profiling support (middleware/pprof).

+Each of the middlewares has a README.md of their own.

 ## Status

 I'm using CoreDNS is my primary, authoritative, nameserver for my domains (`miek.nl`, `atoom.net`